-Since it was established is has secured transformational change to the public realm and transport movements along a number of the West Ends main areas, and they continue to work on emerging projects including:
+Since it was established WESt has helped to secure transformational change to the public realm and transport movements in a number of key West End locations, including:

-The £40m pedestrian-friendly revamp of Piccadilly to return it to two way working alongside major improvements to streetscape and widening of the pavements, lighting and removal of street clutter.
-Leicester Square
+The £40m pedestrian-friendly revamp of Piccadilly to return it to two-way traffic alongside major improvements to streetscape and widening of the pavements, lighting and removal of street clutter.

 Tottenham Court Road

-The first phase of this project is already underway to deliver transformational change to Tottenham Court Road through returning it to two way working, the delivery of new open spaces and pocket parks alongside significant investment in the public realm along Tottenham Court Road and the ladder streets.
+Delivering transformational change to Tottenham Court Road through returning it to two-way traffic, the delivery of new open spaces and pocket parks alongside significant investment in the public realm along Tottenham Court Road and the ladder streets.